 What To Do In Stratford Upon Avon:

 Shakespeare’s Birthplace Museum is where it all began.
 This is the 16th century half timbered home in which Shakespeare was born.
+It’s been passed through the Bard’s descendants and is now a museum.

 It’s a charming and well restored half timber house and garden.
 The museum even holds Shakespeare’s crib.
 You can pre-book a skip the line ticket.